dart-lang/language/working/2364 - primary constructors/feature-specification.md

 ### Static processing

-Consider a class, enum or extension type declaration _D_ with a primary header constructor *(note that it cannot be a `<mixinApplicationClass>`, because that kind of declaration does not support primary constructors, that is a syntax error)*.
-This declaration is treated as a class, enum, or extension type declaration without a primary header constructor which is obtained as described in the following.
+Consider a class, enum, or extension type declaration _D_ with a primary header constructor *(note that it cannot be a `<mixinApplicationClass>`, because that kind of declaration does not support primary constructors, that is a syntax error)*.
+This declaration is treated as a class, enum, respectively extension type declaration without a primary header constructor which is obtained as described in the following.
 This determines the dynamic semantics of a primary constructor.

 A compile-time error occurs if the body of _D_ contains a non-redirecting generative constructor. *This ensures that every constructor invocation